ServiceNowDevProgram/code-snippets/Business Rules/getMyDirectReports/readme.md

 * Available for filter: true
 * Available for ref qual: true

-Use of this script could have performance impacts for very large organizations.
-Use at your own discretion.
+The use of this script could have performance impacts for very large organizations.
+Use at your discretion.